 Coolangatta Airport is the closest local airport.
 It’s about 30 minutes south of Surfers Paradise.
 It is a small terminal and easy to get around.
-There are a select few international flights that land at this airport mainly being New Zealand and Asia flights.
+There are a select few international flights that land at this airport mainly New Zealand and Asia flights.

 Brisbane Airport is the closest international airport.
 Even when flying internally it is sometimes cheaper to fly to Brisbane and catch the Airtrain to the Gold Coast.
 It is however a longer trip and Brisbane airport is much bigger and not as simple to navigate.
 You can catch the train from the airport to each Gold Coast train station depending on where your accommodation is located and arrange a shuttle or taxi to take you to your final destination.
-The trip takes two hours but the train is clean, accessible and if you’re traveling during the day you will get a glimpse of the Australian landscape.
-However there is no bathroom on the train.
+The trip takes two hours but the train is clean and accessible and if you’re traveling during the day you will get a glimpse of the Australian landscape.
+However, there is no bathroom on the train.

 PRIVATE CARS & TAXIS

 There are a number of places to hire accessible vehicles throughout the Gold Coast.
-If you Google ‘wheelchair accessible hire car’ and search by map that is often the easiest way to find one close to your location.
+If you Google ‘wheelchair accessible hire car’ and search by the map that is often the easiest way to find one close to your location.
 Taxis are also an option, like Gold Coast Cabs with an accessible fleet.

-All major attractions and themed-parks around the Gold Coast are accessible by car and have large parking lots.
-Parking meters are found in the busiest streets of Surfers Paradise, Broadbeach and Burleigh Heads, but free parking can be found in the surrounding streets if you have the time and energy to search.
+All major attractions and themed parks around the Gold Coast are accessible by car and have large parking lots.
+Parking meters are found in the busiest streets of Surfers Paradise, Broadbeach, and Burleigh Heads, but free parking can be found in the surrounding streets if you have the time and energy to search.
 If not, parking is inexpensive.
 There is a paid parking area in Surfers Paradise operated by the Centro Shopping Centre and they charge per hour.
 There are a number of accessible parking spaces on each level and accessible bathrooms at the entrance to the shops.